reduxjs/redux/docs/usage/WritingTests.md

 > [The more your tests resemble the way your software is used, the more confidence they can give you.](https://twitter.com/kentcdodds/status/977018512689455106) - Kent C. Dodds

 Because most of the Redux code you write are functions, and many of them are pure, they are easy to test without mocking.
-However, you should consider whether each piece of your Redux code needs it's own dedicated tests.
+However, you should consider whether each piece of your Redux code needs its own dedicated tests.
 In the majority of scenarios, the end-user does not know, and does not care whether Redux is used within the application at all.
 As such, the Redux code can be treated as an implementation detail of the app, without requiring explicit tests for the Redux code in many circumstances.

 The general advice for testing an app using Redux is as follows: